MicrosoftDocs/win32/desktop-src/search/-search-3x-wds-qryidx-crumb.md

-The &lt;column&gt; portion is any property in the property system, and the &lt;value&gt; portion is a valid value for that property.
-The &lt;label&gt; portion is an optional alias for the property that displays as a user interface hint.
+The <column&gt; portion is any property in the property system, and the <value&gt; portion is a valid value for that property.
+The <label&gt; portion is an optional alias for the property that displays as a user interface hint.

 ### General Examples